Johann Jakob Reiske: Biography

-At length in 1758 the magistrates of Leipzig rescued him from his misery by giving him the rectorate of St. Nicolai, and, though he still made no way with the leading men of the university and suffered from the hostility of men like Ruhnken and J.D.
+At length in 1758 the magistrates of Leipzig rescued him from his misery by giving him the rectorate of the St. Nicholas School, and, though he still made no way with the leading men of the university and suffered from the hostility of men like Ruhnken and J.D.
 Michaelis, he was compensated for this by the esteem of Frederick the Great, of Lessing, Niebuhr, and many foreign scholars.

 The last decade of his life was made cheerful by his marriage with Ernestine Müller, who shared all his interests and learned Greek to help him with collations.
 In proof of his gratitude, her portrait stands beside his in the first volume of the Oratores Graeci.
 Reiske died in Leipzig on 14 August 1774, and his manuscript remains passed, through Lessing's mediation, to the Danish historian P.F.
 Suhm, and are now in the Royal Library, Copenhagen.